Bretagne-class battleship: General characteristics

 The ships were 164.9 m long at the waterline and 166 m long overall.
 They had a beam of 26.9 m and a draft of between 8.9 m and 9.8 m.
 At the designed load, the ships displaced 23936 MT, and at full combat load, this increased to 26000 MT.
 The crew included 34 officers, 139 petty officers, and 1,020 enlisted men, for a total crew of 1,193.
 The vessels carried a number of smaller boats, including two 10 m steamboats, three 11 m patrol boats, one 13 m long boat, three 10.5 m dinghies, two 5 m dinghies, two 8.5 m whaleboats, and two 5.6 m lifeboats.

 The ships' propulsion systems consisted of four Parsons steam turbines.
 Bretagne was equipped with twenty-four Niclausse boilers; Lorraine had the same number of Guyot du Temple boilers.
 Provence was equipped with eighteen Belleville boilers.
 All three ships were coal-fired.
 The turbines each drove a single screw and were rated at a total of 29000 shp.
 This provided a top speed of 20 kn.
 The four ships could carry 900 MT of coal, though additional spaces could be used for coal storage, for up to 2680 MT.
 At maximum speed, the ships could steam for 600 nmi; at 13 kn, the range increased significantly to 2800 nmi A further reduction in speed to 10 kn correspondingly increased the range to 4600 nmi.

 The ships were modified several times in the interwar period.
 In 1919, Bretagne was equipped with a heavy tripod mast; Provence and Lorraine were given tripod masts in the early 1920s.
-Four of Bretagnes boilers were converted to oil-firing in 1924, and half of Provences boilers in the rear boiler room were similarly converted in 1927.
+Four of Bretagne's boilers were converted to oil-firing in 1924, and half of Provence's boilers in the rear boiler room were similarly converted in 1927.
 Bretagne subsequently had six new oil-fired boilers to replace the rest of the old coal-fired boilers, and her direct drive turbines were replaced with Parsons geared turbines.
 Provence was similarly modified in 1931–1934.
-Lorraines propulsion system was improved in a similar pattern.
+Lorraine's propulsion system was improved in a similar pattern.
 In 1935, Lorraine had her center main battery turret replaced with an aircraft catapult and a hangar for three aircraft.
 These were initially Gourdou-Leseurre GL-819 and Potez 452 seaplanes, though they were replaced with the Loire 130 flying boat.
 In March–May 1944, the aircraft installation was removed.